 Why is seagrass important?

-Being plants, seagrasses photosynthesise in the same way terrestrial plants do.
+Since they are plants, seagrasses photosynthesise in the same way terrestrial plants do.
 They use sunlight to synthesise nutrients from carbon dioxide and water, releasing oxygen as a by-product.

 Seagrasses are aptly nicknamed “the lungs of the sea” because they can generate enormous amounts of oxygen.
-A single square metre of seagrass can release as much as ten litres of oxygen a day through photosynthesis.
+A single square metre of seagrass can release as much as ten litres of oxygen a day, through photosynthesis.
 When snorkelling or diving over a seagrass meadow, you can actually see the oxygen being released from the seagrass as it floats up to the surface!

-Each square metre of seagrass is capable of absorbing 83 grams of carbon per year, and seagrass meadows hold around 15% of the carbon stored in the ocean.
-This number is particularly impressive considering they make up only 0.1% of the ocean floor.
+Each square metre of seagrass is capable of absorbing 83 grams of carbon per year, and seagrass meadows hold around 10% of the carbon stored in the ocean.
+This number is particularly impressive considering they make up only 0.2% of the ocean floor.

 The carbon is stored in the plant, and as the plant dies, the leaves sink to the seabed and decay.
 The carbon trapped inside the leaves and rhizomes of the seagrass will become buried by sediment, and trapped indefinitely — that is unless the seagrass meadow is interfered with.